mathiasHillmann/php-ide/README.md

 ### Php-CS-Fixer

-Make sure your code automatically matches standarts both in PHP-FIG and in another frameworks by automatically using `php-cs-fixer fix` every time you save your files
+Make sure your code automatically matches standards both in PHP-FIG and in any framework that has published a rule set to follow by automatically using `php-cs-fixer fix` every time you save your files

 ![php-cs-fixer in action](readme/php-cs-fixer.gif?raw=true "php-cs-fixer in action")